DaviDevMod/focus-trap/packages/focus-trap/README.md

 | escape       | No       | `boolean \| Function`            |    `true`     |

 - **roots**
-  Array of elements (and/or IDs) within which the focus has to be trapped.
+  The array of elements (and/or IDs) within which the focus has to be trapped.

 - **initialFocus**
   The element receiving the focus as soon as the trap is built.